maikelele/robotic-arm/README.md

 # 3D Robot Arm

 Interactive OpenGL scene built with C++ and SFML that presents a stylized robot arm standing on a textured platform.
-The project showcases the fixed-function rendering pipeline, programmable camera motions, Phong lighting and hierarchical joint transforms.
+The project showcases a GLSL-based Phong lighting pipeline, programmable camera motions, texturing and hierarchical joint transforms.

 ## Features
-- Classic OpenGL (fixed pipeline) rendering embedded in an SFML window
+- Classic OpenGL immediate-mode geometry driven by a custom GLSL shader pipeline
 - Hierarchical robot arm model with base, shoulder, elbow, wrist and claw joints
 - Manual joint control of the entire rig (base, shoulder, elbow, wrist, claw)
-- Phong lighting (ambient + diffuse + specular) with per-face normals
+- Per-fragment Phong lighting (ambient + diffuse + specular) implemented in GLSL
 - Textured ground plane loaded from an external TGA image
 - Keyboard orbit controls for the camera with adjustable zoom